odoo/o-spreadsheet/doc/collaborative.md

 # Collaborative Edition

 Realtime collaboration edition can be enabled to synchronize a spreadsheet across multiple clients.
 It is enabled by providing a way to communicate with other connected clients to the `<Spreadsheet/>` component.
 We call it the _transport service_.
-It's interface and how it should be implemented is described in a [dedicated section](#transport-service).
+Its interface and how it should be implemented is described in a [dedicated section](#transport-service).
 An optional [client](tsdoc/interfaces/client.md) can also be provided to display the names of connected clients.

 ```xml
 <Spreadsheet